Fused LASSO as Non-Crossing Quantile Regression: Methodology

-The above set of constraints are still a necessary condition for non-crossing because the point will be in $\mathbb{R}^{K+1}$.
-However, this also encompasses a sufficient condition, since if equation (\ref{eq:constraintEXPAND}) is satisfied for the worst case, it is immediately satisfied for every observation.
-The novelty of equation (\ref{eq:constraintEXPAND}) is that it works on the domain of $\mathbb{R}$, while the original formulation in \citet{bondell2010noncrossing}, works for $\mathbb{D} \in [0,1]$ only.
+This new constraint is a sufficient condition for non-crossing, since if equation (\ref{eq:constraintEXPAND}) is satisfied for the worst case, it is immediately satisfied for every observation.
+The novelty of equation (\ref{eq:constraintEXPAND}) is that it works on the domain of $\mathbb{D} \in \mathbb{R}$, while the original formulation in \citet{bondell2010noncrossing}, works for $\mathbb{D} \in [0,1]$ only.

-The next step is to formulate a set of constraints that can become adaptive as a hyperparameter $\alpha$ varies.
-An intuitively appealing formulation is one that yields the traditional quantile regression estimator when setting $\alpha=0$.
-This leads to the following adaptive non-crossing constraints:
+To study the impact of non-crossing constraints on the estimated coefficients, it is important to be able to tighten (and loosen) these constraints.
+As such, the next step is to formulate a set of constraints that can become adaptive as a hyperparameter $\alpha$ varies.
+An intuitively appealing formulation is one that yields the traditional quantile regression estimator when setting $\alpha=0$ and the \citet{bondell2010noncrossing} when $\alpha=1$.\footnote{Technically, any scalar $\alpha>0$ would work.
+We set $\alpha=1$ to recover the \citet{bondell2010noncrossing} for simplicity} This leads to the following adaptive non-crossing constraints:

-It is easy to see that these constraints equal the normal non-crossing constraints when $\alpha=1$ as equation (\ref{eq:ADAconstraint}) becomes equation (\ref{eq:constraintEXPAND}). $\alpha=0$ yields the traditional quantile regression estimates on account of the quantile monotonicity condition being satisfied when evaluating traditional quantile regressions $\beta$ coefficients at the average \citep{koenker2005,koenker2006quantile}.
+When $\alpha=0$, the constraint simplifies to imposing non-crossing quantiles evaluated at the average value of the covariates.
+Quantile monotonicity at this value is satisfied even by the traditional quantile regression estimator: $\Bar{X}^T\beta$ yields the empirical quantiles of $Y$, which are monotonically increasing by definition \citep{koenker2005,koenker2006quantile}.
+As such imposing equation (\ref{eq:ADAconstraint}) and setting $\alpha=0$ will yield the same $\beta$ coefficients as the traditional quantile regression without constraints.

-While it is possible to construct alternate constraints for the traditional quantile regression when $\alpha=0$, equation (\ref{eq:ADAconstraint}) yields traditional quantile regression $\beta$ parameters without needing indicator functions in the formulation.
-This implies that as $\alpha$ increases, it has a gradual influence on the estimated $\beta$'s, by making the constraints tighter so that it becomes more difficult to satisfy the constraint in equation (\ref{eq:ADAconstraint}).
-When $\alpha$ is large enough, we can see that the only way to satisfy the constraint is by having $\gamma_{j,\tau_q}^-=\gamma_{j,\tau_q}^+=0$, which is equivalent to the Composite Quantile Regression setup of \citet{koenker1984note} and \citet{zou2008composite}.\footnote{Note that in the limit there is no unique solution.
-Because of this, as $\alpha\rightarrow\infty$ it becomes numerically challenging to find the solution, leading to numerical instability. } This suggests that non-crossing constraints impact the coefficient profiles in a similar fashion to fused shrinkage, leading to Theorem \ref{theorem:NC=FLASSO}.
+The constraints in equation (\ref{eq:ADAconstraint}) equal the non-crossing constraints when $\alpha=1$ as the equation becomes equation (\ref{eq:constraintEXPAND}).
+As such using equation (\ref{eq:ADAconstraint}) as a constraint allows us to recover both the traditional quantile regression estimator of \citet{koenker1978regression}, as well as the non-crossing quantile regression estimator of \citet{bondell2010noncrossing}.